liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/04-clay-taglibs/09-clay-management-toolbar.markdown

 ## Creation Menu [](id=creation-menu)

 The `creationMenu` attribute creates an add menu button for one or multiple items.
-It is used for creating new entities (e.g. a new blog entry).
+It's used for creating new entities (e.g. a new blog entry).

 Use the `addPrimaryDropdownItem()` method to add the top level items to the dropdown menu, or use the `addFavoriteDropdownItem()` method to add secondary